AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 ## A more advanced example

 A more complete example is available.
 The config file is called [advanced.json](../Framework/advanced.json).
-The workflow is made of 3 sources, intermediate processing steps, 3 sinks and a Dispatcher connecting two QC tasks to a number of these steps and 2 checks.
-The topology doesn't mean to represent any particular physics processing, it is just an example with multiple data processors.
+The workflow is made of 3 sources, intermediate processing steps, 3 sinks and a Dispatcher connecting two QC tasks to selected data outputs.
+It also includes a few Checks, Aggregators and PostProcessing tasks.
+The topology is not intended to represent any particular physics processing, it is just an example with multiple data processors.

 ![alt text](images/advanced.png)

 To run it do either
 ```
+# runs a fake processing workflow and associated QC
 o2-qc-run-advanced
 ```
 or
 ```
+# o2-qc-run-advanced creates a fake processing workflow, while the QC is spawned by o2-qc
 o2-qc-run-advanced --no-qc | o2-qc --config json://${QUALITYCONTROL_ROOT}/etc/advanced.json
 ```